Do you need help? Do you have any questions concerning products and services? Our sales and service teams will be pleased to assist you.

 This is not valid for information which are or become known in general between the customer and FIS-ASP without the breach of contractual agreements, or which the receiving party to a contract has already known on receipt without such a breach, or which become known afterwards from third side without such a breach.

-1. If FIS-ASP is hindered in the performance of its contractual duties by disruptions due to force majeure, FIS-ASP shall be relieved from statutory or contractual sanctions.
+9.1 If FIS-ASP is hindered in the performance of its contractual duties by disruptions due to force majeure, FIS-ASP shall be relieved from statutory or contractual sanctions.
 Times for meeting the contractual duties shall be extended by a reasonable period.
-Article 6 (8) is valid correspondingly for disruptions due to force majeure on the part of the customer.
+In sect.
+6.8 is valid correspondingly for disruptions due to force majeure on the part of the customer.

 The customer shall bear the risk that the works and services provided under the order do not meet the customer’s wishes and requirements.
 In case of doubt, the customer should obtain advice from employees of FIS-ASP or third-party experts in time.